 So, here is where I live: Snowden Drive 220a.
 I will just take the purchases inside.
 On my way over, I alerted the home security system, telling it when I will arrive, so it switches on the lights for me.
 The coffee machine has brewed me a Maccacino, just the way I like it – over time and based on my feedback, the machine has come to know my taste and adapted it.
 And the machine knows my voice – the coffee for my sister is prepared quite differently.
 You already know that we do not need to touch-based control devices anymore.
 You already witnessed the breakthrough of voice controlled assistants, such as Apple’s Siri or Amazon’s Alexa.
 Even today, voice control plays an important role, but there is more to it.
 Devices can analyze our gestures by using radar technology.
 Google's research project Soli, which was launched in 2015, paved the way.
 Today, the gesture control comes natural – for example, when changing the TV channel in your Smart Home.

 Sorry, but I will have to say goodbye to you now.
 I still need to check on my mother.
 I would have liked to tell you more about your future.
 What do you say so far?
 Are you stunned by what is going to happen?
 I hope I have not romanticized too much.
 Of course, everything has its downside.
 Sure, now everything works incredibly efficiently.
-And the world has become safer – if there were no hackers.
+And the world has become safer – if there were no attackers.
 Since everything is connected these days, we have become more vulnerable.
-Giant cyber terror defense centers always try to be a step ahead of potential attackers.
+Giant cybersecurity centers always try to be a step ahead of potential attackers.
 I myself work on new security technologies that are supposed to protect us – and they are usually successful.
-Chips with built-in security, encryption, and authentication technology cannot be tricked by hackers.
+Chips with built-in security, encryption, and authentication technology cannot be tricked by attackers.
 Yet, this is not the only challenge.

 Today, people have too much time, which is not a problem per se, but it does entail negative side effects.
 As early as 2017, the Israeli futurologist researcher and best-selling author of "Home Deus", Yuval Noah Harari, warned: "Most people will no longer be needed for business.
 They will become obsolete.”
 This is due to the fact that highly specialized experts are in demand.
 Everything else is done by robots and machines – and they are faster and cheaper than humans.
 Many had to adjust to this change.
 The problem was the lack of perspective that arose from it.
 Making decisions is also hard for many people.
 They are simply no longer used to it.
 Harari puts it as follows: "We delegate them to algorithms."
 We asked Google for directions, Siri for information and Alexa for our choice of music.